DigiPie/evantay.com/user/pages/01.home/_about/about.md

 ## Aspiring full-stack software engineer
 Hi, I am a penultimate Computer Science undergraduate at the National University of Singapore (NUS) who is passionate about full-stack development and cloud system administration.
 I am an [IMDA](https://www.imda.gov.sg) scholar (bond-free) who has received various awards and prizes during my past diploma and present university course.

-I believes social growth are just as important as academic development.
+I believes social growth is just as important as academic development.
 I was awarded the Colours Award for my contributions to the NUS recreational sports scene as the [president of the NUS Inline Skating Club](https://www.instagram.com/nusskating/?hl=en).
 I was also a tutor for [CS1010: Programming Methodology](https://nusmods.com/modules/CS1010/programming-methodology) and [CS2030: Programming Methodology 2](https://nusmods.com/modules/CS2030/programming-methodology-ii).

 In my free time, I take online courses (most recently, [HarvardX's Data Science: R Basics](https://www.edx.org/course/data-science-r-basics)), practice Vinyasa yoga and train for endurance running.